communisaas/communique/src/lib/policies/privacyPolicy.md

 ## International Transfers

-We do not transfer your personal data outside of your jurisdiction.
+We do not transfer your personal data outside of your jurisdiction without express consent of the Terms of Use, which occurs when you create an account.

 ## Children's Privacy